What I wish health professionals knew about FASD

 Children, adolescents and adults will have severe neurodevelopmental impairments such as difficulties with language, memory, learning, motor skills, impulse control, hyperactivity and planning.

-Some (about one in three) will have distinctive facial features such as:
+Some (<20% in Australia) will have distinctive facial features such as:

 - small palpebral fissures (length of eye opening),